hodel33/broforce-map-downloader/README.md

 - **Folder Organization**: Organizes downloaded maps into directories based on their rating.
 - **File Organization**: Each file is named with the gameplay type, difficulty and star rating for easy identification of map characteristics.
 - **Configurable Settings**: Customizable settings through a configuration file (`config.ini`).
+- **Duplicate Handling**: Detects and manages duplicate maps, ensuring that only unique maps are organized.
 - **Error Handling**: Robust error-handling mechanisms including retries and exponential backoff for HTTP requests.

 <br>